sergijoan22/notes/notes/Google Cloud.md

 Creation of snapshots to directly recreate the instance.
 No need to export the snapshots.

+### Features

+- Able to increase persistent disks at any time even if connected to a running VM (Reducing not available).
+- Shielded VM available, with verifiable integrity of the instances against malware or rootkits.

+To connect to a VM, no need for SSH key if accessing within Google Cloud using the CLI or the Console.

+### Pricing

+- Per-second billing with a minimum of 1 minute.

 ### Quotas

 Quotas restrict how much resources can be used in Compute Engine.

 - The limits are assigned to the project based on the project zone and the user account history with Google.
 - Each region has independent quotas.
 - Prevents spikes in usage.
 - When a quota is exceeded, access to the resource is blocked, causing the task to fail.
 - Quotas are shared by all services in most cases.
 Different types of quotas:

   - Number of IP addresses available.
 Limits the number of VMs that can be launched using an external IP address.
 If a VM does not need access to external APIs or services, an internal IP can be used, if not, an external IP is needed to have an internet access to APIs or services outside Google Cloud.

   - Number of CPU.
 Limits the total of CPU nodes within all the VMs.
 Using VMs with more nodes will cause the quota to trigger with less instances.
   - Persistent storage for both HDD and SSD.
 Each type has an independent capacity limit.

   - Other quotas for GPUs, HDDs or SSDs.

--

-## Other services
+## Other data services

+### Firestore

+No-SQL document database, part of the Firebase platform.
+Includes a mode to use existing Datastore database and upgrade them to Firestore databases.

+### Dataprep

+Offered by a third party, gives a visual interface to do data transformations which are internally carried out by Dataflow.

 ### Datastream

 Reads and delivers changes (Insert, update and delete) from a database origin (MySQL, PostgreSQL, AlloyDB or Oracle) to an output GCP database (BigQuery, Cloud SQL, Cloud Storage and Cloud Spanner)

+### Database Migration Service

+Service to migrate (Lift and shift) MySQL, PostgreSQL, SQL Server or Oracle instances into Cloud SQL or AlloyDB for PostgreSQL.

+### AlloyDB

+PostgreSQL compatible database that takes advantage of Google Cloud scaling.

+### Cloud Memorystore

+Fully-managed solution for both Redis and Memcached in-memory databases.

+### Dataplex

+Unifies data management across different locations like data warehouses, lakes or marts.

+### Cloud Data Catalog

+Fully managed and scalable system to make metadata about data from different services and projects available to search for the users.
+It can be added information like tags, flag sensitive columns, etc. Each user can have a overall view of the data he has access to.

+### Cloud Data Loss Prevention

+Used to classify sensible data.
+Usually used with Cloud Data Catalog.

+### Filestore

+Network File system storage.
+Three versions: Basic, high scale and enterprise.
+The enterprise version offers a fully managed, 99.99% available solutions with snapshots.

+## Other Compute Services

+### Cloud Run

+Serverless platform to run containers invokable with requests or events.
+Unlike Cloud Functions, each can handle several requests and it can be used any language.

+### Google Kubernetes Engine

+Use of Kubernetes to deploy, manage and scale containers.

+### App Engine

+Serverless platform to develop and host web applications.
+Several languages and frameworks can be used.

+### Cloud Deployment Manager

+Service to manage infrastructure deployment, automating the creation and management of GCP resources.

+## Other AI Services

+### Cloud Vision

+Environment to create computer vision applications or use pre-trained APIs.

+### Dialogoflow

+AI to create lifelike oconversations.

+### AI Hub

+Repository of ML components.
+To find something already done and optimized instead of doing it.
+It can be found:

+- Kubeflow (ML on Kubernetes) pipelines of components.
+- Jupyter notebooks.
+- TensorFlow modules.
+- Trained models.
+- VM images.
+- Services.

+Both public and restricted assets (e.g. Restricted to an organization or team).

+## Other Network and Security Services

+### Cloud KMS

+Service to store and create keys to encrypt data at different services.

+### Cloud Armor

+Service to protect Google Cloud deployments against several threats like DDoS, cross-site scripting or SQL injection.
+Both automatic and user-defined configurations

 ## Cloud Composer